How do LLMs Compute Verbal Confidence: Experiments

 \subsection{Activation Swap Experiment}

 The preceding experiments provide convergent evidence that PANL and CC carry confidence representations: steering vectors extracted from both positions produce graded, bidirectional modulation of confidence reports; patching partially restores confidence after answer corruption; and noising either position partially disrupts confidence output.
 Critically, effects at PANL emerge at earlier layers than at CC across all three experiments—consistent with the cached retrieval hypothesis in which confidence is first encoded at PANL and subsequently transferred to CC for verbalization.
-Control positions (PANL+1, FCC) show no such effects.
+Control positions (PANL+1, FCC) -- and the position directly involved in answer generation (Figure~\ref{fig:answer_colon}) -- show no such effects.

 To rule out the alternative that PANL encodes answer content rather than confidence, we designed an activation swap experiment (see Figure~\ref{fig:swap_illustr} and \S\ref{app:swap} for methods).
 This approach draws on the logic of interchange intervention \citep{geiger2021causal}: if PANL caches a confidence representation, then transplanting PANL residual stream activations from a low (or high) confidence donor trial into a high (or low) confidence recipient trial in a \emph{cross-confidence} swap trial should systematically bias the recipient toward the donor trial's confidence level—even though the recipient's question and answer remain unchanged.
 By contrast, if PANL primarily encodes content-specific features, then such cross-confidence swaps should induce only generic disruption effects that do not depend on the donor’s confidence and are of similar magnitude to those observed in \emph{same-confidence} control swap trials.